RohanSingh17/Behavioral_Cloning/Writeup_Report.md

 Various functions like `rotation shift, rescaling,` etc. were utilised to augment the dataset on the fly using `.fit_generator()`.
 However, this was removed while training on GPU as it was running significantly slower and `.fit()` function was used to train the model.

+In order to counter above problem, python generator was used with `.fit_generator() `function .
+This generator was used to generate datasets in batches and hence not use too much memory for storing training datasets.

 Finally the dataset was shuffled and then 20% of the training dataset was utilised for validation.
 The validation datset was then used to gauge the performance of the model.
 The model achieved minimum training loss in 3 epochs